Alligator: Diet

 The type of food eaten by alligators depends upon their age and size.
 When they are young, alligators eat fish, insects, snails, crustaceans, and worms.
 As they mature, progressively larger prey is taken, including larger fish, such as gar, turtles, and various mammals, particularly nutrias and muskrats, as well as birds, deer, and other reptiles.
 Their stomachs also often contain gizzard stones.
-They will even consume carrion if they are sufficiently hungry.
+They will consume carrion if they are sufficiently hungry.
 In some cases, larger alligators are known to ambush dogs, Florida panthers, and black bears, making them the apex predator throughout their distribution.
 In this role as a top predator, it may determine the abundance of prey species, including turtles and nutrias.
-As humans encroach into their habitat, attacks are few but not unknown.
-Alligators, unlike the large crocodiles, do not immediately regard a human upon encounter as prey, but may still attack in self-defense if provoked.